lsst-sitcom/sitcomtn-101/index.rst

 Acceleration
 ------------

-In the following plot we show the PSD acceleration for sensor 1 - z axis and for every fan speed.
+In the following plot we show the PSD acceleration for sensor 3 - z axis and for every fan speed.
 We see that there is a narrow peak at about 38 Hz which is visible for almost every speed.
-As the peak is present when the fans are not running, it is clear that its origin is not rekated to the FCU.
+As the peak is present when the fans are not running, it is clear that its origin is not related to the FCU.

 .. figure:: /_static/images/psd_sensor_3_axis_z.png
    :name: psd_sensor_3_axis_z